BorrowMyDoggy and COVID pandemic, 1 year on

 We also witnessed our community pull together like never before, and we thought now would be a great time to give our members the recognition they deserve:

-Dogs not only helped to keep us active and physical, but now more than ever they’ve made such an incredible impact and positive on our mental wellbeing.
+Dogs not only helped to keep us physically active, but now more than ever they’ve made such an incredibly positive impact on our mental wellbeing.
 According to a report by Mars Petcare, it found that pet ownership in the UK reduces costs to the NHS by £2.45 billion/year as people who own a pet suffer from less depression, less anxiety, less loneliness and get more exercise.
-With the help our community, it's not just owners that can now reap the benefits; here's how Sue, a borrower from Middlesex was positively impacted from borrowing a dog.
+With the help our community, it's not just owners that can now reap the benefits; here's how Sue, a borrower from Middlesex was positively impacted by borrowing a dog.

 While there was a pause on dog sharing in the BorrowMyDoggy community for a short period, we still saw a steady sign up of borrowers joining in the hopes to help owners who were vulnerable, shielding or key workers.
 We thought now we would be the time to act.

 Keeping our community connected

 With the help of a few email campaigns, a dedicated landing page and our incredible help team, we began to manually match and connect dog owners who were key workers, shielding or vulnerable to borrowers that were keen to offer their hand.
 We managed to speak to over 100 owners across the country and connect them with a borrower in the local area.

 Not only was it important for us to keep connecting those in need, but also to keep our existing dog loving community engaged and active.
 We hosted a number of fun campaigns including our April Photo Challenge, live Q&A sessions with My Family Vets and our very first Instagram Live event, with our friends from DOSE.

 While the nation slowly emerged from their homes and helped out to eat out, our community began to dog share once again.
 We kept our advice up to date and instructed our members to be safe and responsible while borrowing a dog, and meeting outdoors when possible.